ann-maier/to-do/README.md

 -	I as a user can filter the to-do list and view items that were marked as done - so that I can retrospect on my prior progress
 -	I as a user can add sub-tasks to my to-do items - so that I could make logical groups of tasks and see their overall progress

-Account to login: user1, password: qwerty123 :simple_smile:
+Account to login: user1, password: qwerty123 :)